 This is the best way to serve corn, period.

-I know that's a bold statement, but it's one I've backed up with years of detailed scientific studies into the eating habits of my wife and the occasional friend or neighbor.
+I know that's a bold statement, but it's one I've backed up with years of detailed scientific studies on the eating habits of my wife and the occasional friend or neighbor.
 I've calculated to several decimal places exactly how much faster the average ear of corn cooked in this manner disappears from the table and down the gullet of an unsuspecting dinner guest than an ear of corn cooked through other means, cross-referencing and controlling for seasonality, the °Bx of the corn, and the starting appetite of the diner.
-I've conducted blind, double-blind, and even triple blind* taste tests and ran the results through sophisticated analysis algorithms I had specially programmed.
+I've conducted blind, double-blind, and even triple-blind* taste tests and run the results through sophisticated analysis algorithms I had specially programmed.

 Don't believe me?
-Just try out this recipe risk-free.
-If you are in anyway unsatisfied, I offer a 100 percent, no-questions-asked, money-back guarantee.*
+Just try out this recipe, risk-free.
+If you are in any way unsatisfied, I offer a 100%, no-questions-asked, money-back guarantee.**

-*Cost of time, ingredients, internet connection fees, paper, printer ink, gas, coal, cooking equipment, beers, or any other costs with actual monetary value not included.
+** Cost of time, ingredients, internet connection fees, paper, printer ink, gas, coal, cooking equipment, beers, or any other items of actual monetary value not included.

-*To the wiseguy trying to argue with the unarguable right now: you're fooling no one.
+*** To the wise guy trying to argue with the inarguable right now: You're fooling no one.

-Next up, you'll want to combine a few more delicious things together.
-Cotija cheese, crumbled finely (if you can't find it, a good crumbly feta will do well), Mexican crema (or sour cream), mayonnaise, garlic, cilantro, and powdered chili.
+Next up, you'll want to combine a few more delicious things.
+Cotija cheese, crumbled finely (if you can't find it, a good, crumbly feta will do well); Mexican crema (or sour cream); mayonnaise; garlic; cilantro; and powdered chili.

 There are those strange folks out there who can't seem to stomach mayonnaise or mayonnaise-slathered food.
-To those, I would first suggest attempting to try to start thinking about finding more joy in your life, then immediately follow it up by filling their mouths with deliciously saucy grilled corn before they can begin to argue otherwise.
+To those, I would first suggest that you attempt to start thinking about finding more joy in your life, then immediately follow it up by filling your mouth with deliciously saucy grilled corn before you begin to argue otherwise.

-The most delicious thing about all those delicious ingredients is that they become even more delicious when you combine them all together into a creamy sauce.
+The most delicious thing about all those delicious ingredients is that they become even more delicious when you combine them all in a creamy sauce.